 Balaji, M., Chandrasekaran, D., Ravi, R., Purushothaman, M. R., & Pandiyan, V. (2013).
 Chemical composition of decorticated tamarind seed meal.
 Indian Journal of Poultry Science, 48(1), 33–36.

 Banjo, A. A., Kolo, P. S., Kolo, H. N., Ewa, C. E., Otu, B., & Jibrin, H. (2018).
 Performance and carcass characteristics of Hubbard broiler chickens administered varying dosages of aqueous extract of tamarind (Tamarindus indica) pulp.
-In Proceedings of the 23rd Annual Conference of Animal Science Association of Nigeria (ASAN).
+Proceedings of the 23rd Annual Conference of Animal Science Association of Nigeria (ASAN).

 Bushra, S. R., Basil, M. I., & Saja, T. O. (2019).
 Effect of adding different levels of tamarind pulp on body weight and conformation for carcasses of broiler chicken.
-Biochemical Cellular Archive, 19(1), 1327–1331. https://doi.org/10.35124/bca.2019.19.1.1327
+Biochemical Cellular Archives, 19(1), 1327–1331. https://doi.org/10.35124/bca.2019.19.1.1327

 Daniyan, S. Y., & Muhammad, H. B. (2008).
 Evaluation of the antimicrobial activities and phytochemical properties of extracts of Tamarindus indica against some disease-causing bacteria.
 African Journal of Biotechnology, 7(14), 2451–2453.

 De, M., De Krishna, A. M., & Banerjee, A. B. (1999).
-Antimicrobial screening of some Indian spices.
-Phytotherapy Research, 13, 616–618. https://doi.org/10.1002/(SICI)1099-1573(199911)13:7
+Anti-microbial screening of some Indian spices.
+Phytotherapy Research, 13, 616–618. https://doi.org/10.1002/(SICI)1099-1573(199911)13:7<616::AID-PTR471>3.0.CO;2-C

 Duncan, D. B. (1955).
 Multiple range and multiple F test.
 Biometrics, 11, 1–42.

 El-Siddig, K., Gunasena, H. P. M., Prasa, B. A., Pushpakumara, D. K., Ramana, N. G., Vijayanand, P., & Williams, J. T. (2006).
-Tamarind – Tamarindus indica L. Fruits for the future.
+Tamarind: Tamarindus indica L. Fruits for the future.
 Southampton Centre for Underutilized Crops.

 Estevez, M. (2015).
 Oxidative damage to poultry: From farm to fork.
 Poultry Science, 94, 1368–1378. https://doi.org/10.3382/ps/pev094